tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 * A friend of another member can see their feed.
 * Member cannot see another member's feed unless they are a friend.
 * Member can approve a friend request.
+* Friend can respond to another's post
+* Member is notified when a friend responds to their post.

 ## Additional Features ##